 You are ready to test and then schedule your new rule!

-For more information, see Configure Scorecard Rules for the Risk Management Framework
+For more information, refer to the Configure Scorecard Rules for the Risk Management Framework article.